flutter/engine/impeller/docs/faq.md

 * How do you run `impeller_unittests` with Playgrounds enabled?
   * Specify the `--enable_playground` command-line option.
 * Describe Impeller in a Tweet.
-  * "Impeller is AOT mode for rendering."
+  * "Impeller is ahead-of-time (AOT) mode for rendering."
 * Why did the Flutter team build Impeller?
   * The short answer, for consistent performance, which could not be achieved with Skia after years of effort by graphics experts.
 The longer answer...